MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Microsoft Power Automate is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.
-Find more information about Microsoft Power Automate [here](/flow/getting-started).
+Power Automate is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.
+Find more information about Power Automate [here](/flow/getting-started).

-You can use your published AI models, as well as some AI Builder prebuilt models in Microsoft Power Automate.
+You can use your published AI models, as well as some AI Builder prebuilt models in Power Automate.

 ### Next step